-Our Articles of Association prescribes that we should have a minimum of one and a maximum of 15 directors.
+Our Articles of Incorporation prescribe that we should have a minimum of one and a maximum of 15 directors.
 Currently, our board of directors comprises five board members, four of whom are independent.
+A director is not required to hold any shares in the company by way of qualification.
+A director may vote with respect to any contract, proposed contract or arrangement in which he is materially interested provided that such directors must disclose his interest in the contract or arrangement.
+There is no age limit requirement for directors.
 Under Antigua law, our directors have a duty of loyalty to act honestly, in good faith and with a view to our best interests.
 Our directors also have a duty to exercise the skill they actually possess and such care and diligence that a reasonably prudent person would exercise in comparable circumstances.
-In fulfilling their duty of care to us, our directors must ensure compliance with our Articles of Incorporation and by-laws, as amended and re-stated from time to time.
+In fulfilling their duty of care to us, our directors must ensure compliance with our Articles of Incorporation and By-laws, as amended and re-stated from time to time.
 A shareholder has the right to seek damages if a duty owed by our directors is breached.